biglovisa/creact/README.md

 ```
 <br>

-I am sure you noticed that inside of our filter property we have a function called filterSkills, so let's go ahead and create that within our _body.js.jsx.
+I am sure you noticed that inside of our `handleFilter` property we have a function called `filterSkills`, so let's go ahead and create that within our `_body.js.jsx`.

 ```
   filterSkills(value) {
     console.log("about to filter");
   },
 ```
-We will add the functionality of filtering in the above filterSkills(value) function.
+We will add the functionality of filtering in the above `filterSkills(value)` function.
 But first, let's wire it all together and make sure that when the user changes the select dropdown, this filterSkills function is invoked.
 <br>

-Let's add an onChange event to our select input that will call the updateFilter function.
+Let's add an `onChange` event to our select input that will call the `updateFilter` function.
 In order to accomplish that we must bind the object 'this' to our function call.
 In this case, the 'this' object refers to the `SelectFilter` component.
 This is important because if we did not bind 'this', when we get into the updateFilter function call we would not be able to call `this.state` or `this.props` since in that case, this would refer to the function `updateFilter`, not the component `SelectFilter`.
 That is a lot of this's and thats and for what its worth, this is probably the toughest part of React!

 _select_filter.js.jsx
 ```